skr571999/notes/notes/tools.md

   - Committed Area
 - Commands that does changes in the Commits should not be used after pushing the changes
 - HEAD - it refers to the last commit on the current branch
-- GitHub Code Hosting
-  - GitHub Account
-  - About - Feature
-    - Branches
-  - Usage
-    - Creating a repo
-    - adding it to local repo
-    - cloning the repo
-    - pushing the changes
-    - Working in VSCode
 - Fast-Forward - when we doesn't do any changes in master branch and try to merge it with other branch the it is called fast-forward
 - [Git Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)